AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 ### Setting an ID {#setting-id}

-This option allows to control the unique identifier of the component in the HTM.
+This option allows controlling the unique identifier of the component in the HTM.

 * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
 * If an ID is specified, it is the responsibility of the author to make sure that it is unique.